 - Spanish: Alholva.

 - Description: Plant of the Leguminosae family, growing up to 50 cm high.
-The seeds (10-20) are contained in large, narrow pods.
+The seeds (10-20) are in large, narrow pods.
 The whole plant has a typical aroma, not very pleasant.

 - Parts of the plant used medicinally: The seeds.